 Rhodes, the 4th largest Greek island, with more than 300 sunny days a year, is a paradise for holidaymakers.
 This beautiful island is located only a 20-minute boat ride away from Marmaris in Turkey.
-Rhodes is also connected by ferry with Kos, Patmos, Leros, Simi.
-The fastest way to get here from Athens and other destinations is hopping on a plane.
+Rhodes is also connected by ferry with Kos, Patmos, Leros, and Simi.
+The fastest way to get here from Athens and other destinations is by hopping on a plane.

 This greek island is home to the largest medieval city in Europe: Rhodes Old Town.
 There are shops, restaurants and castles in the town, and you can explore the entire town in less than a day.

 There are numerous beaches on the island like Kalithea Beach, Ladiko, Oasis Beach, and, if you fancy learning windsurfing or kitesurfing, you should drive to the south to Prasonisi Beach.

 While in Rhodes, make sure to check out Lindos, the most beautiful village on the island.
 This village is known for its Acropolis and heart-shaped bay.